- Sep 2019

 This course is a unique and absolutely self-sustained instruction for guiding you to happiness and it requires not from you to have a background in any other system of a thought.
 In fact, you'll do yourself a major favor if you would drop all that you've grasped before - those books and gurus failed you, hold on to it no more.
 Don't try to fit this course in well known patterns, accept the fact you need a teacher and open up your mind abroad.
 There is no stamp and sign on paper, no court supported guarantee this course is genuine, but if you follow it you'll get experience and only this can ever make you sure.

 If happiness is your desire but you do not abide in joy, then it is logical to figure: you must be doing something wrong.
-Depression, fear, anxiety are rather more familiar to you and so it follows that your current thinking framework is dedicated heavily to those.
+Depression, fear, anxiety are rather more familiar to you and so it follows that your habits and your entire thinking framework is dedicated heavily to those.
 There is a saying that to get a thing you never had, you gotta do what never tried.
 Another quote asserts: in goodness you are asked to bite the poison and after that the honey flows, while ignorance is giving you the honey barrel, but when you bite it - poison flows.
 To sum it up, you must be ready for a challenge, because ACIM is going to disturb, you will resist against what it is asking you and yet what if behind of your resistance is the key that's gonna make at last all of the difference in the world?

 Your past learning must have taught you the wrong things, simply because it has not made you happy.
 On this basis alone its value should be questioned.
 T-8.1.4